 Melbourne Planetarium

-This is Australia’s first digital planetarium and is at Scienceworks in Spotswood.
+This planetarium is at Scienceworks in Spotswood.
 It regularly screens full-dome films for adults and families, as well as presenter-led tours through the night sky.
 See website for details.

 Address: 2 Booker St, Spotswood Vic 3015Web: museumsvictoria.com.au/scienceworks/visiting/melbourne-planetarium/